corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 The open-access critical care database MIMIC-III ("Medical Information Mart for Intensive Care"), derived from the administrative and clinical records for 58,976 admissions of 46,520 patients over 12 years and maintained by the MIT Laboratory for Computational Physiology and collaborating groups, has been widely used for education and research [@Goldberger2000; @Johnson2016].
 For our analyses we included data for patients admitted to five care units: coronary care (CCU), cardiac surgery recovery (CSRU), medical intensive care (MICU), surgical intensive care (SICU), and trauma/surgical intensive care (TSICU).[^mimic-units]

+We ran experiments on these data using three distance measures defined on patient admissions:
+First, we extracted or calculated the vital sign, laboratory test, administrative, procedural, and demographic variables used by @Lee2015.
+From these, we calculated the cosine similarity (simplified from its form there, using one-hot encoding of categorical variables) and the Gower distance [@Gower1971].
-For each patient admission, we extracted the set of ICD-9/10 codes from the patient's record and several categorical demographic variables: age group (18–29, decades 30–39 through 70–79, and 80+), recorded gender (M or F), stated ethnicity (41 values),[^ethnicity] stated religion,[^religion] marital status[^marital], and type of medical insurance[^insurance].
+As a domain-agnostic alternative, we extracted the set of ICD-9/10 codes from the patient's record and several categorical demographic variables: age group (18–29, decades 30–39 through 70–79, and 80+), recorded gender (M or F), stated ethnicity (41 values),[^ethnicity] stated religion,[^religion] marital status[^marital], and type of medical insurance[^insurance].
-Following @Zhong2020, we transformed these _relational-transaction (RT)_ data into a binary case-by-variable matrix $X \in \B^{n \times p}$ suitable for the cosine similarity measure, which was converted to a distance measure by subtraction from 1.
+Following @Zhong2020, we transformed these _relational-transaction (RT)_ data into a binary case-by-variable matrix $X \in \B^{n \times p}$ and again calculated cosine similarity.
+In both cases, cosine was converted to a distance measure by subtraction from 1.
-Because cosine similarity is monotonically related to the angle metric, our topological results will be the same up to this rescaling, so for simplicity we use cosine similarity in our experiments.
+Because cosine similarity is monotonically related to the angle metric, our topological results will be the same as if we had used the latter.

 [^mimic-units]: <https://mimic.physionet.org/mimictables/transfers/>
 [^ethnicity]: White, Black/African American, Unknown/Not Specified, Hispanic or Latino, Other, Unable to Obtain, Asian, Patient Declined to Answer, Asian – Chinese, Hispanic Latino – Puerto Rican, Black/Cape Verdean, White – Russian, Multi Race Ethnicity, Black/Haitian, Hispanic/Latino – Dominican, White – Other European, Asian – Asian Indian, Portuguese, White – Brazilian, Asian – Vietnamese, Black/African, Middle Eastern, Hispanic/Latino – Guatemalan, Hispanic/Latino – Cuban, Asian – Filipino, White – Eastern European, American Indian/Alaska Native, Hispanic/Latino – Salvadoran, Asian – Cambodian, Native Hawaiian or Other Pacific Islander, Asian – Korean, Asian – Other, Hispanic/Latino – Mexican, Hispanic/Latino – Central American (Other), Hispanic/Latino – Colombian, Caribbean Island, South American, Asian – Japanese, Hispanic/Latino – Honduran, Asian – Thai, American Indian/Alaska Native Federally Recognized Tribe